-The elegant form of this two-story Annex to Concourse D evokes the joy of flight and natural splendor of the Pacific Northwest.
+The elegant form of this two-story Annex to Concourse D at Seattle-Tacoma International Airport evokes the joy of flight and natural splendor of the Pacific Northwest.

-Built to relieve passenger congestion during peak periods at Sea-Tac Airport, the Annex acts as a conduit between the main passenger terminal and a hardstand on the tarmac.
-From here, passengers board buses that shuttle them to their planes.
-It includes six passenger gates, multiple concession stands and a children’s play area.
+Built to relieve passenger congestion, the Annex acts as a conduit between the airport’s main passenger terminal and a hardstand on the tarmac.
+It includes six passenger gates, concession stands and a children’s play area.

 An integrated design-build team including the Port of Seattle, HOK and The Walsh Group developed the Annex within a tight budget and in just 18 months.